 - Radhika Barua was awarded a Student Travel Grant Award to attend the 58th Annual Magnetism & Magnetic Materials (MMM) Conference in Denver, IEEE Magnetics Society (2013)

-- Pegah M. Hosseinpour was given the Best Poster Award at the Joint National Synchrotron Light Source (NSLS) and Center for Functional Nanomaterials (CFN) Users' Meeting, Upton, NY, 2013.
-This was for her poster “Structure – Morphology – Response in TiO2 Nanotube Arrays" created along with second author and Nanomagnetism Group Post-doc Jing Liu.
+- Jing Liu (post-doc) and Pegah M. Hosseinpour (PhD candidate) were given the Best Poster Award at the Joint National Synchrotron Light Source (NSLS) and Center for Functional Nanomaterials (CFN) Users' Meeting, Upton, NY, May2013.
+This was for their poster “Structure – Morphology – Response in TiO2 Nanotube Arrays".

 - Melissa Loving also received the 2013 College of Engineering Excellence in Research Award, Northeastern University.

 - Radhika Barua also received a Ph.D.
 Dissertation Research Award, American Physical Society (Topical Group on Magnetism (GMAG)), 2013-2014

 - Melissa Loving was awarded a IEEE Magnetics Society student travel grant for the 2013 Intermag/MMM joint conference, Chicago, Illinois (Jan.
 14-18, 2013)

 - Congratulations to Josh Marion for successfully defending his M.S. thesis in March 2013.